chiragSahani/medbook/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Apache-2.0 License.

 ---